Work with feature tables

 Delete a feature table using the UI

 1. On the feature table page, click Button Down at the right of the feature table name and select Delete.
-If you do not have Can Manage permission for the feature table, you will not see this option.
+If you do not have CAN MANAGE permission for the feature table, you will not see this option.

 Select delete from drop-down menu